dldbfla/Uncomfortable-and-unusual-loudness-volume-UI-UX/README.md

 ## Create Adjust the volume of book flipping style.html
 #####  "your-audio-file.mp3" Insert the path to your desired MP3 file here.
+Left-clicking on a book section will cause the book to flip and increase by 20 volumes.
+Pressing the Reverting a page button will reverse the book by one page and decrease the volume by 20.

 ![스크린샷 2024-04-07 211915](https://github.com/dldbfla/Uncomfortable-and-unusual-loudness-volume-UI-UX/assets/89433437/cb190367-1f76-4b93-b8d2-462ec7219d29)